What Is an Employee Incident Report?

 We’ll guide you through the process of writing a complete employee incident report.
-If you don’t have time to draft one on your own, we’ll also offer a way to file an employee incident report anonymously with DoNotPay.
+If you don’t have time to draft one on your own, we’ll also offer a way to send an anonymous employee incident report with DoNotPay.

 When Should You File a Report?